You always have time to learn with English videos.

 Some of the vocabulary is a little more advanced, so I would advise having a pen and paper in front of you before watching.

-9. “3 Ways to Speak English” by Jamila Lyiscott
+9. “Three Ways to Speak English” by Jamila Lyiscott

 I must warn you before watching this video, the speech is a lot more difficult to understand, so don’t be afraid to stop the video and go back and rewatch parts.

-Even I, a native speaker, had to go back to catch something Jamila said—but that’s ok!
-Use this video as something to really learn from instead of something that you’ll never understand, because I promise you’ll get it.
+Even I, a native speaker, had to go back to catch some things Jamila said—but that’s okay!
+Use this video to practice understanding different types of spoken English.
+I promise you’ll get it.

 10. “The Art of Asking” by Amanda Palmer